What Is My Case Worth?

 Here's what I mean when I say that Walmart can't afford to lie in connection with personal injury cases.
 If it could be proved in a trial that a Walmart manager told an employee to lie in a court proceeding over a slip and fall case, that might be worth millions of dollars to the Plaintiff in a punitive damage award.
 And anyone who watches the news knows that many Americans love to gossip and don't keep secrets well.
 This is not to say big company executives are any more honest or dishonest than the average person.
 It is just that a store the size of Walmart has to have training procedures for investigating slip and falls and other store injuries and Walmart knows that sooner or later such training procedures will become public.
 And, of course, just because Walmart concludes there is no liability under a certain set of facts does not mean a jury would come to the same conclusion.

 Many rear end collisions involve little property damage and are presumably low impact.
-(You don't tend to see head-on collisions at slow speed or T-bone collisions at slow speed.)
 In such a case either the Plaintiff's attorney or the insurance company can produce experts to give the desired testimony that either the Plaintiff should not have been hurt or that the small amount of property damage is no indication of the injury actually suffered by the Plaintiff.
 But jurors may be skeptical when they learn that these experts are being thousands of dollars and may think, "Nice work if you can get it."
 I think it is hard to sell jurors on a big claim for personal injury damages with little property damage to the car.

 If a car gets T-boned and rolled over, no one is surprised that all passengers are transported to the hospital and badly hurt.
 But if a car gets hit relatively softly from behind, it might be more surprising if all three occupants need extensive care than, say, if only one of three occupants felt hurt enough to seek care.